 It’s hard to do, especially in a competitive job market.
 If you’re not desperate to put food on the table or a roof over your head, though, it may be better, in the long run, to wait for the right offer, rather than simply taking the opportunity that’s available right now.

 - Finally, keep in mind that some companies may have a limit on salaries they can offer, but that doesn’t mean they can’t offer compensation in other ways.
 If you get pushback on a higher salary, try negotiating for other benefits that could sweeten the offer for you:

 - Retirement contributions

 - Flexible work hours

 Some people even negotiate for gym memberships.
 Only you can determine your priorities.
 If you’re reasonable with your requests, don’t be afraid to open up the discussion.

-The bottom line: You don’t have to live in fear of interview questions about money or even a salary offer that’s on the low side of what you want or need.
-Following these tips will help you navigate the tricky waters of salary negotiations, while keeping your head above water.
+The bottom line: You don’t have to live in fear of interview questions about money or even a salary offer that’s on the low side of what you want or needs.
+Following these tips will help you navigate the tricky waters of salary negotiations while keeping your head above water.

 HUMOR: Sometimes managers want to mess with applicants.
 Here’s a funny clip from a British sketch show.